kirbykevinson/kirbykevinson.gitlab.io/content/journal/movies/_index.md

 background: "curtain"
 ---

-The same as for [video games] but for movies.
+The same as for [anime] but for live action movies.

-[video games]: ../video-games/
+[anime]: ../anime/